 Are Great Danes Good With Cats

-Are Great Danes good with cats?
-Yes.
-Great Danes and cats get along swimmingly.
-Great Danes are usually friendly with all animals, including cats if properly socialized.
 On the other hand, great Danes that haven’t been around cats since they were puppies may mistake a cat for a prey animal.
 It may lead to chasing, catching, or even an attack.

-It is important to remember that each Great Dane is different.
-So, you will need to take the time to get to know your Great Dane’s personality and temperament before introducing them to any cats.
 If you do decide to introduce a cat into your home with a Great Dane, be sure to keep a close eye on the two of them at all times until you are confident that they are getting along well.
 Remember, it is always better to be safe than sorry!

-My youngest Dane puppy grew up playing with the male cat, chewing on him and sleeping with him, so she views him as another dog, just shorter and with more claws.
+My youngest Dane puppy grew up playing with the male cat, chewing on him, and sleeping with him, so she views him as another dog, just shorter and with more claws.
 It takes diligent training and the type of attitude they won’t run, but they can co-exist in harmony.

 If you have an older Great Dane and want to get a cat, you will need to spend some time adjusting your dog to them.
 It may take a few weeks, but the two should get along very well over time.